hulianyu/CVDD/README.md

 ## Simplest Demo

-- RUN Ncut_test.m to determine the optimal partition from varied partitions (produced by Normalized cuts).
+- RUN Ncut_test.m to determine the optimal partition from varied partitions (produced by Jianbo Shi's Normalized cuts).

 `CVDD.m` includes Algorithm 1: CVDD in our paper.
 `Ncut_test.m` as an example includes Algorithm 2: CVDD-OP in our paper.